rism-digital/muscat-guidelines/default/en/source_031.md

 Text incipits are given in standardized form.
 Enter the text incipit using modern spelling.
 Refer to the index ** Title/text incipits** to help standardize your entry.
 Enter new incipits if they are not in the index.

-Do not put portions of the text in brackets or supply missing words.
+Do not put portions of the text in square brackets or supply missing words.
 Omit punctuation marks and repetitions in the text.
 Accents should be used only as they appear in the dictionary or if they are grammatically correct.
 Write out numbers at the beginnings of texts as words.
 Upper and lower case letters follow the rules of the respective language, except that designations for God (Herr, Dio, Dieu, Signore, Lord, etc.) always start with a capital letter.
 If the text incipit is